For an Ecological & Democratic Tourism!

 • Educational: Increases knowledge and intercultural understanding.
 Supports and participates in scientific research, cultural activities and heritage preservation.

-When and where all of the above characteristics are present, we get a lot closer to a Genuine Hospitality.
-Of course, we cannot fully attain a Genuine Hospitality or a Tourism for All unless all other sectors are also "for all", and probably unless there is no longer a need for monetary transactions, or at least for monetary transactions based on private profit, as opposed to time bank style transactions.
+Daring to imagine Utopia: when and where all of the above characteristics are present, we could in theory get a lot closer to the original imaginary Genuine Hospitality that involved no give and take.
+Of course, we would not be able to fully attain a Genuine Hospitality or a Tourism for All unless all other sectors are also "for all", and probably unless there is no longer a need for monetary transactions, or at least for monetary transactions based on private profit, as opposed to time bank style transactions.
 For this to happen we would need a deep systemic change in all sectors, a full, broad societal transformation and a generalised affluence.
-This is hard to imagine in the current state the world is.
-It may never fully happen everywhere, but it could at least start somewhere.
-Our approach here at Ecoclub.com, is to create a free international network of professionals who share this goal, along with an international network of genuine Ecolodges that meet the above criteria, and can operate as beacons/oases/labs that help spread progress, pleasantly, prudently, honourably and justly, at the grassroots.
-It must be admitted that, despite progress in AI, there is no one-size-fits-all blueprint, and perhaps there can be none apart from local best practices to be endlessly adapted and adopted.
-Rather than stating the problems (all time classic being "Human Nature") in despair and pessimism, we must persistently, methodically and optimistically search for the solutions, always with an open mind and with love for our fellow humans, as there is nothing more revolutionary than unconditional love.
-The great Che wrote:
+This is hard to imagine in the current state the world is but also in the context of Civilisation as we know it for the past 10,000 years.
+It may never fully happen everywhere, but it can partly happen somewhere!

-Our civilization has no time to waste to achieve at least some of the above and avoid collapse due to war, climate or pandemics, yet this will probably be an Ultramarathon.
+If we are lucky, our civilization may avoid collapse due to war, climate or pandemics yet this will probably be an Ultramarathon.
 There is no perfect system and, most probably, there will never be.
 But there are better systems, and worse systems, in relation to the wellbeing of the polloi.
-They do not fall from the sky, they are the end results of a constant, endless struggle and cooperation, war and peace, violence and non-violence.
+These systems do not fall from the sky, they are the end results of a constant, endless struggle, competition and cooperation.
 The full humanization of Humanity (if it is ever to arrive - it could be that some cosmic accident or human-induced blunder puts an abrupt end) could take another 10,000 years (since the first agrarian societies emerged) or even another 4 million years (since Australopithecus afarensis walked upright!).
 However, we should remember (Lao-Tzu) that "a journey of a thousand miles begins with a single step" and (Cavafis) that "when you set out for Ithaca ask that your way be long...".
 The simple truth is that, apart from inertia, nothing really prevents us from taking the important first step by helping each other today and every day, from "living prudently and honourably and justly" and thus "living pleasantly", every single day.
 As there is no evidence of supernatural beings, deities and extraterrestrials that could come to our 'rescue', the survival and future progress of our species is up to each one of us.
-Similarly, Genuine Hospitality may never be fully attained, but each time we try to treat a traveler not as a client but as a guest and even as a friend (and a host as a host and not as a paid servant/slave/robot) we come a bit closer, we move forward, we progress, we evolve.
-Our Logic, Humanity's most powerful tool, brought us here.
-It can take us somewhere further and better.
-And we should never forget that Eco without Logic is just echo!

 ecosunOur Logo: The colour (teal) is one of a few colours named after an animal (a duck, the common teal, whose eyes are surrounded by this colour).
 The smiling sun symbolizes a pragmatic, positive, non-violent, non-sectarian, non-dogmatic, philosophical attitude to life which combines the Epicurean "LATHE VIOSAS" ("ΛΑΘΕ ΒΙΩΣΑΣ" = get through life without drawing unwarranted attention), "ATARAXIA" (ΑΤΑΡΑΞΙΑ = tranquillity) with MUTUAL AID, the will to assist each other, solve real problems, "to get up again and start over", rise up every day, in a peaceful, daily revolution in all our individual and collective dealings; it also symbolizes solar power - renewable energy in literal and figurative terms and light - the light of science, enlightenment.